MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Bearings/instructions1.md

 ## Top level design (Pseudocode)

 ```
 1. Read bearings sizes from file           OUT: sizeData()

 2. Determine size of smallest bearing      IN: sizeData()
                                             OUT: min

 3. Determine size of largest bearing       IN: sizeData()
                                             OUT: max

-4. Calculate how many bearings are too small   IN: sizeData()
+4. Count how many bearings are too small   IN: sizeData()
                                                 OUT: small

-5. Calculate how many bearings are too big     IN: sizeData()
+5. Count how many bearings are too big     IN: sizeData()
                                             OUT: big

+6. Calculate percentage of small bearings  IN: small
+      to 2 decimal places                   OUT: smallPercent

+7. Calculate percentage of big bearings    IN: big
+      to 2 decimal places                   OUT: bigPercent

-6. Calculate batch result                      IN: small, big
+8. Calculate batch result                  IN: smallPercent, bigPercent
-                                                OUT: smallPer, bigPer, result
+                                            OUT: result

-7. Write data to file                          IN: min, max, smallPer, bigPer, result
+9. Write data to file                      IN: min, max, smallPer, bigPer, result
 ```